-- 135. The Framework confirms that the transport system needs to be balanced in favour of sustainable transport modes giving people a real choice about how they travel.
-There is, however, recognition that opportunities to maximise sustainable transport solutions will vary from urban to rural areas. - 136.
-It is Government policy that planning decisions should ensure developments that generate significant movement are located where the need to travel will be minimised and the use of sustainable modes of transport can be maximised.
-However, the Framework confirms this policy needs to take account of other policies in the document, particularly in rural areas. - 137.
-The Framework confirms that development should only be prevented or refused on transport grounds where the residual cumulative impacts of development are severe.
-It goes on to state that planning decisions should ensure developments that generate significant movement are located where the need to travel will be minimised and the use of sustainable transport modes can be maximised recognising that this needs to take account of policies set out elsewhere in the Framework, particularly in rural areas. - 138.
+- 137. It is national policy that development should only be prevented or refused on highways grounds if there would be an unacceptable impact on highway safety, or the residual cumulative impacts on the road network would be severe. - 138.
 Core Strategy Spatial Policy T1 aims to ensure that new development is located where there are the best opportunities for sustainable travel and the least dependency on car travel.
 This is reflected in Policies CS12 and CS13 which confirms the District Council will work with the partners (including developers) to secure necessary transport infrastructure and sustainable transport measures and ensure that access and safety concerns are resolved in all developments.